 Nothing is better than a loyal companion who supports your ideas and believes in your dreams.
 10web is that friend you’ve been seeking.
-It offers all the tools you need to technically support your creative progress: from the magical Photo Gallery plugin that will help you fully design and power your portfolio to the best Image Optimizer service on earth that will let you compress the high resolution images to make your site faster.
+Apart from being the easiest website builder and the most magical cloud hosting provider, it also offers all the tools you need to technically support your creative progress: from the magical Photo Gallery plugin that will help you fully design and power your portfolio to the best Image Optimizer service on earth that will let you compress the high resolution images to make your site faster.
 All packed up in compact bundles, 10Web will ensure your experience with your website runs as smooth as possible.
-Get started with 10Web for free here.

 Enough losing your time reading this article.
 Go ahead with the advice and build a large client community, so that Bruce Weber himself becomes jealous of your incredible fame.
 I believe in you!
 And don’t forget to tell which methods of attracting new clients you prefer.

 If we start a debate about what photography is, we’ll most likely come to nothing.
 The artists will say it’s a form of art.
 The activists will claim it’s a means of protest.
 Your mom will probably assure you it’s all about keeping memories alive.
 Ed Sheeran will basically agree with her.
 Businessmen will state it’s a way to advertise their products, and finally some photographers will tell you it’s a business!
 I’m not trying to take sides here but one thing’s for sure: If you’re a photographer, it’s your job and whatever you call it, you need to make money with it.
 And, in order to do that, you absolutely need a photography website.
 It’s not just because it’s cool and all your competitors have one.
 Let’s go into more detail and discuss all 10 reasons why having a website is a must for you: 1.
 Having your own…